-This story has been told for many, many years in many countries of the world.
+This is a very old story, one that has entertained people all over the world for hundreds of years.
 Some people call it a "teaching story" because you can learn about yourself and others by hearing the story and thinking about it as we will be doing.